-Less than 1 h ore than 1

-Total year year

-Tax loss carryforwards 10,174 342 9,832
+Total Less than 1 year More th an 1 year Tax loss carryforwards 10,174 342 9,832

 In 2012, subsequent to the inspection by the tax authorities, the tax group in Spain reevaluated its tax credits based on the business plans of the companies in the tax group and the best estimate of taxable income, over a period of time that is in line with the state of the various markets in which they operate.
 As a result, a reduction of 458 million euros in "Corporate income tax" was recognized in 2012.